-What do our modules prepare you for?
+What do our programmes prepare you for?
 Here are some of the more common roles and vocations our graduates end up in.

-Matty and Jess, working as church planters, regularly meet with new people and spread the news of the Gospel in their community.
-They found the Youth and Community Work Professional Studies and Missional Leadership Professional Studies modules to be particularly helpful in their ministry.
-“These modules have equipped us well for planting into such a context.
+Matty and Jess, working as church planters in some of the most deprived areas of the North East, regularly meet with new people and spread the news of the Gospel in their community.
+They found the variety of modules that they studied here to be particularly helpful in their ministry.
+“The different modules have equipped us well for planting into such a context.
 During our time at Moorlands College we understood to a greater extent God’s heart for the poor.
 We were convinced of the necessity to live incarnationally for the sake of the Gospel in our community.
 And we saw how the Gospel speaks to, and transforms, young and old from any background.”

 “We saw how the Gospel speaks to, and transforms, young and old.”

 Youth workers provide both spiritual and pastoral support to young people, aiding their growth through projects in either church, Christian organisations or secular environments.
-Our Youth and Society, Working with Young People and Informal Education and Management modules are a few examples of youth ministry-based studies which help prepare you for the youth work profession.
+Our undergraduate in Applied Theology (Youth and Community Work) with JNC, is the perfect option to help prepare you for the youth work profession.

-Scott, a youth pastor in a Baptist church, found the professional study greatly helped him in his ministry.
-“Studying Youth and Community Work Professional Studies has greatly widened my understanding and perspective of full-time youth ministry.
+Scott, a youth pastor in a Baptist church, found his studies greatly helped him in his ministry.
+“Studying Youth and Community Work has greatly widened my understanding and perspective of full-time youth ministry.
 It provided time for deep reflective practice, as well as chance to gain wisdom from both peers and professionals in a fun and engaging environment.”

-“Studying Youth and Community Work Professional Studies… provided time for deep reflective practice, as well as chance to gain wisdom from both peers and professionals.”
+“Studying Youth and Community Work… provided time for deep reflective practice, as well as chance to gain wisdom from both peers and professionals.”

 Pastors provide biblical teaching, support and guidance in a church context and often work evangelistically in the community.

-Samantha, now a Youth and Children’s Pastor in the South of England, found our Biblical Theology module in her development of teaching and preaching and found our Leadership and Management module particularly helpful in developing and leading teams.
+Samantha, now a Youth and Children’s Pastor in the South of England, found our variety of modules beneficial in her development of teaching, preaching and leading teams.

 “Moorlands College has equipped me in all areas of my ministry as a pastor, it is my privilege to be involved with specifically working with this precious age group.”

-Daniel, now an Assistant Pastor in the North of England, found our Preaching and Communication module to be particularly helpful.
-“I came to Moorlands College having never preached in my life.
-Each week, we had an experienced preacher leading the lectures and were taught the key aspects of a good sermon.
+Daniel, now an Assistant Pastor in the North of England, shares his experience of Moorlands: “I came to Moorlands College having never preached in my life.
+We had experienced preachers leading certain lectures and we were taught the key aspects of a good sermon.
 Since my training at college, I’m now an Assistant Pastor regularly preaching to around 200 people; as well as overseeing, planning and preparing the teaching program for our new evening services.”
-Other modules useful for this area of ministry include Church Leadership, Pastoral Care, Biblical Backgrounds and the biblical languages modules (Biblical Hebrew, New Testament Greek 1 and New Testament Greek 2).

 “I came to Moorlands College having never preached in my life… I’m now an Assistant Pastor regularly preaching to around 200 people.”